-By Law no. 17.288 the National Monuis an Architect-Restorer.
-She is a member of ICLAFI and ICOMOS Chile.
+By Law no. 17.288 the National Monu-

 ments Council (CMN), a technical and collegial body under the Ministry of Education, was authorised as a responsible institution in the protection of national monuments.
 This body is responsible for proposing nominations of national monuments.
 The Council is autonomous and follows its own criteria, however the declaration of something as national monument is made by the Ministry through a Supreme Decree.